Types of Eagles - Different Eagle Species with Photos

 Spanish imperial eagle (Aquila adalberti)

 An endemic species of the Iberian Peninsula, the Spanish imperial eagle (also known as the Iberian eagle) occupies coastal and mountainous environments.
-Their size ranges from 70 to 80 cm (27.5" - 31.5") in length, their wing span can reach almost two meters and their plumage is brown with white bands on their shoulder.
-Despite being a rather long-lived species, they are currently classified as vulnerable, the reason they are protected in the peninsula.
+Their size ranges from 70 to 80 cm (27.5" - 31.5") in length, their wingspan can reach almost two meters, and their plumage is brown with white bands on their shoulders.
+Despite being a rather long-lived species, they are currently classified as vulnerable, which is why they are protected in the peninsula.
+In this regard, conservation efforts have been implemented, focusing on habitat preservation and breeding programs to aid in their recovery.

 To know more animals with a great lifespan, check out our article on the animals which live the longest.